GreenStar Homes Certification Manual Version 4

 Ventilation includes energy/heat recovery or smart features

-Approach 1 – The home will have balanced ventilation with heat (HRV) or energy (ERV) recovery to ventilate the entire living space to ASHRAE 62.2 2016 ( or higher) standard based number of bedrooms and square footage of the home.
+Approach 1 – The home will have balanced ventilation with heat recovery ventilators (HRV) or energy recovery ventilators (ERV) to ventilate the entire living space to ASHRAE 62.2 2016 standard (or higher) based on the number of bedrooms and square footage of the home.

 Approach 2 – Have a smart system that works in coordination with the balanced system to detect poor air quality and ventilate the space as needed based on the settings of the system.

-The system will need to be able to sense and detect these features including range will need to be able to detect and turn on to exhaust PM2.5 unless a balanced system provides air to the cooking area.
-The system shall operate in all bathrooms and kitchens at the least and be able to sense and take action to expel pollutants that include
+The system must be able to sense and detect air quality issues.
+Range hood must be able to detect PM2.5 and exhaust it when present, unless a balanced system provides air to the cooking area.
+The system shall operate in all bathrooms and kitchens and shall be able to sense and take action to expel pollutants, including:

-If approach 2 is used it meets the air quality monitoring requirement in the Gold level even if not RESET certified
+The air quality monitoring requirement in the Gold level is met by using Approach 2, even if not RESET certified.

 Resources & Studies